sebwylleman/CV/README.md

 Playing **Tennis**: Attempting to keep the ball inside the court, often resulting in more laughs than points scored.
 Embracing the joy of the game without taking myself too seriously.

 Exploring **Linux**: Dabbling in the world of Linux, occasionally getting lost in the terminal and accidentally breaking things.
-Attending local user groups to mingle with fellow enthusiasts and marvel at their expertise while secretly hoping no one notices my occasional tech mishaps.
+I like to attend local user groups to mingle with fellow enthusiasts and marvel at their expertise while secretly hoping no one notices my occasional tech mishaps.